The very word gets me tingling with excitement.

 7. Journal Sparks: Fire Up Your Creativity with Spontaneous Art, Wild Writing, and Inventive Thinking – Emily Neuburger

 Emily Neuburger has really outdone herself with this book.
-And this is my favorite book in the whole list.
+And this is my favorite book on the whole list.

 I had no idea there were so many wonderfully imaginative things you could add in a journal until I read this masterpiece.